| 07 April 2003 This lecture covers the reading in Chapter 4: Operators | Review of Session 3 Homework |

 that manipulates the bits of one or more operands both individually and in

-parallel, for example, unary one's complement operator (~
+parallel, for example, unary one's complement operator (~), binary

 http://java.sun.com/docs/books/tutorial/java/nutsandbolts/bitwise.html